TDQ2/TDQ2/README.md

 I've completed a bootcamp at Fullstack Academy and am interning at DPL Financial.

-I'm currently working on a 2D multiply-player game side project.

 Please see these links for my latest personal project work: https://github.com/vibewave/vibewave and https://github.com/graceshopper-cherry-garcia/graceshopper-project
 <!--
 **TDQ2/TDQ2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.